FAQs – Translation & Interpretation

 Students interested in the Spanish program can begin fall and spring semesters.
 Those interested in German and French need to call 404-413-5988 to see when these classes will be starting or write to email@example.com.
 One class is offered each semester for 5 semesters in the French and German program so it will take 5 semesters to complete the program in these languages.

 One course in German and French translation.
 Two/three courses in Spanish Translation.

 Each class meets once a week during the 14 week semester.
 They meet from 5:30-8:00 pm Monday through Friday and we have one Spanish class that meets on Saturday's from 11:00am - 1:30pm.

 Please go to the following link for more information at Graduate tuition and fees.

 You may come to 25 Park Place, Suite 1900 any time Monday through Friday between the hours of 9:00am and 3:00pm to take the exam.
 It is not necessary to make an appointment.
 You will have two hours to complete the exam, which consists of the translation of two passages, one from the target language to English and one from English to the target language.
-Translation aids are not allowed.
+Dictionaries, glossaries, or translation aids are not allowed.
 The exam will then be given to a professor to grade on a pass/fail basis.
 You will then be notified by electronic and/or regular mail of your grade along with further instructions.